akkomar/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

+A: Naked twins are two boxes in an unit that both contain two, same possible values.
+Although we don't know which box should have been assigned with which value, we know for sure that no other boxes in the same unit can contain either of these values (this is our _constraint_).

-A: In each unit (row, column, square, diagonal) we look for boxes with exactly two possible values.
-If such boxes exist, we remove these values from other boxes in this row.
+For each unit (row, column, square, diagonal) we look for boxes with exactly two, same possible values, if such boxes exist, we remove these values from other boxes in this row.
+Thus, we are _propagating_ the constraint (defined above) to each unit.
+Each removal in this process is reducing our search space, which makes solving sudoku faster.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Same as for other unit types (rows, columns and squares) - we define new diagonal units and automatically use all the strategies on them.
+A: The process of constraint propagation consists of iteratively applying sudoku strategies over each grid unit.
+In diagonal sudoku problem, we have two more constraints (comparing to plain sudoku) - numbers on two diagonals can appear only once.
+We solve this problem by defining two additional units for these diagonals and including them in process of applying strategies.

 ### Install